Navigate to Incidents Triage

 Run detectors manually

-Filter flags
+Filter incidents

 - Severity — All, Very High, High, Medium, Low, or Very Low